cescobedo/moodle-tool_resetmymoodle/README.md

 Download way
 - Download the zip from <https://github.com/cescobedo/moodle-tool_resetmymoodle/archive/master.zip>
 - Unzip it into  admin/tool/ folder in your Moodle,
-- Rename the new folder "moodle-tool_resetmymoodle" to "resetmymoodle"
+- Rename the new folder "moodle-tool_resetmymoodle-master" to "resetmymoodle"
 - Enjoy!!!

 FUTURE SCOPE: